Understanding Concealable Bullet Resistant Vests

 What is ‘blunt forced trauma’?

-In order to be concealable or covert a bullet resistant vest needs to be as thin as possible.
+for this very reason covert bullet resistant vests need to be as thin as possible.
 Now this is not as easy as we all would like it to be.
 The reason behind is the extremely dangerous risk of blunt forced trauma injuries.
 All modern materials being used to manufacture bullet proof vests make it literately impossible for a ‘bullet’ to penetrate.
 The much higher risk is the risk of blunt trauma injuries.
 The thinner the body armour, the more attention the manufacturer must pay to protect the wearer from such injury.
 I am sure you don’t fancy to see your body armour stop the ‘bullet’… but die later on in hospital from internal bleeding or other internal injuries!

 The aspect of concealability (is this actually a proper word?) is of immense importance… for you personally anyway, but even more likely for your principal.
 Of course, there are a number of high profile musicians, actors and other type of artists out there, who get a real kick out of being surrounded by ‘hundreds’ of massive guys who look as if they could move mountains… but are in fact too big to react quickly.